Celebrate Earth Day at School

 4) Recycling for Trees!
 You can start a bottle collection to raise money to buy trees to plant at your school.
 Make up a cool notice to put up at school and around town about it.
 This has a double advantage.
 You recycle and you plants new trees!

-5) Adopt-a-Wetland.
-Many schools have wetlands on their property.
+5) Adopt-a-Habitat.
+Many schools have wetlands, beaches or other habitats near their property.
 You might be able to find some interesting plants and animal signs.
-Go to the EPA site and learn about how your class can participate in the "Adopt-a-Wetland" program. http://www.epa.gov/region4/water/wetlands/education/adopt.html
+Go to the EPA site and learn about how your class can participate in the Adapt a Habitat Program.
+"Adopt-a-Beach" program.

 6) Have a “Protect the Environment" poster contest.
 To raise awareness about environmental issues have a poster contest.
 Students can choose from topics like coral reef protection, air, water or ocean pollution, climate change, acid rain, over-fishing in the ocean, endangered species, alternative energies, deforestation, etc. Give organic chocolate as the prize.